tooh/logic_pro_to_hue/README.md

    INI File Setup

    The script uses a config.ini file for configuration.
+A template for this file is available in the templates folder.
-Create this file in the root directory of your project with the following structure:
+   Create this file in the root directory of this project with the following structure:

    ```bash
    [Hue]